 • German as the primary translation language (A language)

-• Studies in two working foreign languages (Arabic, English, French, Spanish) or
+• Studies in one working foreign language (Arabic, English, French or Spanish), or

-• Studies in two working foreign languages (Arabic, English, French or Spanish in combination with Galician, Catalan, Portuguese or Russian) or
+• Studies in two working foreign languages (Arabic, English, French or Spanish, as well as in combination with Galician, Catalan or Portuguese), or

-• Studies in one foreign language and advanced modules (e.g. subject for specialised text types, software localisation)
+• Studies in one foreign language and advanced modules (e.g. courses in specialised text types or software localisation)

-• Appropriate technical equipment for practical courses in an authentic environment (working stations with professional software for translation, terminology work and translation management)
+• An authentic working environment, including relevant technical equipment (work stations with professional software for translation, terminology work and translation management)

 • A period of study abroad is possible

-The master’s programme in Translatology prepares you for a career in practice, teaching or research in the field of intercultural technical communication.
+The Master’s degree programme in Translatology prepares students for a career in professional practice, teaching or research in the field of intercultural technical communications.

-Some specialist translators work as freelancers or in small translation agencies while others are employed as in-house translators in companies, public authorities and international organisations.
-They primarily translate specialist texts from the fields of technology, law and business, and to a much lesser extent texts from the humanities and social sciences as well as literature.
-Other areas of work are becoming more important, for example terminology or terminological knowledge management, software and video game localisation, or conceptualising marketing material.
-All fields have seen an increase in the number of multimedia applications used.
-In larger companies or organisations, specialist translators can take on a translation management role.
-For this, they need to know basic business principles and how to curate large amounts of data for linguistic and translation applications.
+Some specialist translators work as freelancers (often from home) or at small translation agencies, while others are employed as in-house translators for language service providers, or with companies, public authorities or international organisations.
+They primarily translate specialist texts from the fields of technology, law, business, finance and life sciences, and to a much lesser extent, texts from the humanities and social sciences or literature.
+Other areas of work that are becoming increasingly important include, for example, terminology and knowledge management, software and video game localisation, and the conceptualisation of marketing materials.
+In every field of work, there has been a marked increase in the number of multimedia applications being used, e. g. in the field of subtitling.
+The expansion of the use of digitally driven work processes has resulted in specialist translators also being able to take on translation management roles in larger companies or organisations.
+This requires knowledge of basic project management and business principles as well as the ability to curate large amounts of data for linguistic and translation computer applications.

-Translators can also find career paths in related fields such as teaching foreign languages, documentation, lexicography, or in communication – e.g. as a language consultant or technical editor.
+Translators may also find career opportunities in related fields, such as teaching foreign languages, documentation, or in intercultural communication – e. g. as language specialists or technical editors.
+Graduates with German as a native language are often able to find interesting opportunities for working abroad.

 • An internship is possible and students can receive credit for it